LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

    backend.
 The UI displays how many attempts were blocked once the detection threshold is reached.

-3. To use the command line to login and create a user that would be used across the services and for the purpose of testing we need to use the terminal, below is an example of how to register a user and login
+3. To use the command-line to login and create a user that would be used across the services and for the purpose of testing we need to use the terminal, below is an example of how to register a user and login

    ```